The-Tech-Lord/Charged-Mobs-Files/README.md

 <hr>

 ### Things to Know
-The `READMD.md` files in the other folders for the games / creations I've made tell you how to play / use the application.
-The `.exe` files are executable files which can be run.

-The `Update-Logs.txt` files are to log the updates I make to what stuff I've made like a game.
+`README.md`: Will tell you about the application I've made and how to use it `Update-Logs.txt`: These files are used to keep track of updates that I make `SomeFileName.exe`: The executable file that you want to run

 <hr>